weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

 The following schema configuration tells Weaviate to vectorize the `Document` class with `text2vec-cohere`, using the `multilingual-22-12` model and without input truncation by the Cohere API.

+> The multilingual models use dot product, and the English model uses cosine.
+Make sure to set this accordingly in your Weaviate schema.
+You can see supported distance metrics [here](../vector-index-plugins/distances.html).

 ```json
 {
   "classes": [